 Card processing fees are tax deductible for business taxes: This can substantially reduce your net cost of using payment services.

-View tax payment history: Once you’ve made payments through online processors, you may want to see proof that the IRS received the amount you sent.
+Once you’ve made payments through online processors, Plastiq, or other means, you may want to see proof that the IRS received the amount you sent.
 You can view past payments by signing up here: irs.gov/payments/view-your-tax-account.

-Paying end of year taxes: Tell your tax preparer or tax software that you’ll pay via check.
-Then, browse to the appropriate tax payment site (e.g. Pay1040.com, OfficialPayments.com, or PayUSAtax.com) to pay your taxes.
+Tell your tax preparer or tax software that you’ll pay via check.
+Then, browse to the appropriate tax payment site (e.g. Pay1040.com, OfficialPayments.com, PayUSAtax.com, or Plastiq.com/us-taxes) to pay your taxes.
 There is no need to mail in the 1040V payment voucher.

 Overpayments will be refunded: The IRS will refund any overpayment unless you owe a debt on your account.

-No payment voucher required: You don’t need to send in a voucher if you pay by card.
+No. No payment voucher required.
+You don’t need to send in a voucher if you pay by card.

 Samsung Pay & Google Pay